 Where is it held: Southmead Hospital Bristol and planned for Devon and Cornwall.

 What is it about: A six week course that explores the emotional and physical impact of living with a neuromuscular condition.
 Participants are given the opportunity to develop knowledge and skills that can help manage the challenges that their health status can lead to.
 Covering topics such as the challenges and emotional impact of living with a neuromuscular condition, improving sleep and managing thoughts and feelings, understanding pain, ways to manage fatigue, self-management and goal setting.
 Attendance on this course is by invitation only, but please contact us if you think it would be beneficial to you.
-You can read more about the course in this leaflet

 Type of Event: Peer-led informal social networking meet-ups